diku-dk/EventBenchmark/README.md

-# Online Marketplace Benchmark Driver
+# Online Marketplace Microservice Benchmark Driver
 ======================================

 Online Marketplace is a benchmark modeling an event-driven microservice system in the marketplace application domain.
 It is design to reflect emerging data management requirements and challenges faced by microservice developers in practice.
 This project contains the benchmark driver for Online Marketplace.
 The driver is responsible to manage the lifecycle of an experiment, including data generation, data population, workload submission, and metrics collection.